-If your knees are tracking in the right position 99% of the time and it’s only when you’re going for a 1 rep max you notice that your knees cave, then it’s not something I would stress about.
+Does knee caving happen under light or heavy loads?
+If your knees are tracking in the right position 99% of the time, and it’s only when you’re going for a 1 rep max you notice that your knees cave, then it’s not something I would stress about.

 I would still implement some of the fixes I recommend below, but I wouldn’t start to think that your squat technique needs a complete overhaul.

 However, if your knees are caving under sub-maximal loads (75-85% of your 1 rep max), then I would be much more focused on addressing the issue.